How do I differentiate between the devices on my connected device list?

-- Open the eero app and navigate to the My network screen
+- Open the eero app (you should land on the Dashboard screen)

-- Tap the device you would like to add or edit the nickname for
+- Tap the Device you would like to give a Nickname

-- Tap Nickname on the top of the screen and type out the nickname of your choice
+- Tap Nickname at the top of the screen

-- Tap Save on the top right corner
+- Type in the Nickname you would like to assign the device then tap Save on the top right corner

 Why does one device appear in my device list more than once?